scandum/wolfsort/README.md

 1. Many values are under 256, in which case partitioning is pointless.
 2. Many values are not random, in which case quadsort is faster.
-3. TMany values are repetitions, in which case partitioning is inefficient.
+3. Many values are repetitions, in which case partitioning is inefficient.

-In all these cases quadsort is typically faster by itself.
+In all these cases quadsort is typically faster by itself while an aborted partitioning does not notably hamper performance.

 Partition in a way that is beneficial to quadsort
 -------------------------------------------------
-After partitioning completes the 256 buckets are in order, so all that's needed to finish up is to sort each bucket, and wolfsort will be finished sorting.
+Because this approach is the equivalent of an in-place MSD Radix sort the 256 buckets are in order once partitioning completes.
+The next step is to sort the content of each bucket, and wolfsort will be finished.

 Memory overhead
 ---------------